SuyashLakhotia/NTUOSS-AngularJSWorkshop/README.md

 </div>
 ```

-Here, we also used the `ng-init` directive to initialize `message` with the value `Default`. `ng-init` is a directive that evaluates the given expression once the element is initialized.
-Note that `ng-init` should not be used regularly as scope variables should be initialized in your controller.
+Here, we have also used the `ng-init` directive to initialize `message` with the value `Default`. `ng-init` is a directive that evaluates the given expression once the DOM element is initialized.
+However, note that `ng-init` should not be used regularly as scope variables should be initialized in your controller.

 ## Task 2 - Controllers
 In Angular, a controller is defined by a JavaScript constructor function that is used to augment the Angular scope.
 When a controller is attached to the DOM via the `ng-controller` directive, Angular will instantiate a new controller object using the specified controller's constructor function.
 A new child scope will be created and made available as an injectable parameter to the controller's constructor function as `$scope`.

-The role of controllers in Angular is to expose data to our view via `$scope` (i.e. view model) &amp; add functions to `$scope` that contain business logic to enhance view behavior.
+The role of controllers in Angular is to expose data to our view via `$scope` (i.e. the view model) &amp; add functions to `$scope` that contain business logic to enhance view behavior.
 Presentation logic should remain within views and directives.

 Open up `Task2.html` & `Task2.js` in your text editor.